Voted #1 Gluten Free Cookie Mix by GF consumers THREE Years in a Row!

 You've just found the best gluten free cookie mix!

-You just found the gluten free cookie mix that thousands of GF consumers voted 2017’s AND 2018's #1 cookie mix!
+You just found the gluten free cookie mix that thousands of GF consumers voted 2017’s AND 2018's AND 2019's #1 cookie mix!
 That’s head to head with the Big Boys that are found in all the stores!

 Why was this yummy mix voted the best gluten free cookie mix?
 For one, because it's not made with brown rice flour like most of the other brands.
 They use brown rice flour because it's plentiful and cheap.
 Well, that's good for them, but not so good for cookie lovers.
 Brown rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to brown rice flour.